ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ```
 {: codeblock}

 A JavaScript action's activation is **asynchronous** if the main function exits by returning a Promise.
-In this case, the system assumes that the action is still running, until the Promise has been fulfilled or rejected.
+In this case, the system assumes that the action is still running until the Promise is fulfilled or rejected.
 Start by instantiating a new Promise object and passing it a callback function.
 The callback takes two arguments, resolve and reject, which are both functions.
 All your asynchronous code goes inside that callback.

-The following is an example on how to fulfill a Promise by calling the resolve function.
+In the following example, you can see how to fulfill a Promise by calling the resolve function.

 ```
 function main(args) {